elastisys/compliantkubernetes/docs/operator-manual/air-gapped.md

     Each air-gapped network is different.
 Therefore, this page should only be taken as a guideline, not as "works out-of-the-box instructions".
 Contact [Elastisys Support](https://elastisys.com/self-managed/) if you need help.

-## Background

-In an air-gapped network, machines are isolated from insecure networks such as the public Internet.
-Air-gapping is used for networks that handle highly confidential data such as military or governmental systems, or in life-critical systems, for example, in nuclear power plants or for medical equipment.
-This document provides guidelines on how to configure Compliant Kubernetes Apps to work inside an air-gapped network.

 !!! elastisys-self-managed "For Elastisys Self-Managed Customers"

     Please start by running [these commands](#i-have-no-clue-where-to-start).